skanade/simplewiki/README.md

 simplewiki
 ==========

-A simple wiki - use it as a wiki notebook
+A simple wiki - use it as a personal wiki notebook